-Getting a party rental business insured is one of the pre-requisite to secure a strong successful long-term business.
-In fact, it comes prior to attracting customers to your rental business.
+Getting a party rental business insured is a prerequisite to securing a strong, successful long-term business, and it comes before attracting customers to your rental business.

 Primarily, insurance allows businesses to secure their financial stability at the time of unexpected events such as accidents, theft, or injuries.
 More than anything, insurance coverage gives you peace of mind so that you can operate with greater flexibility.

-On the other hand, having no insurance puts pressure on your finances and produces uneasy feelings because of the feeling you may lose your valuable equipment or get sued over an accident or injuries caused by your party rental business.
+On the other hand, having no insurance puts pressure on your finances.
+It produces uneasy feelings because of the surface you may lose your valuable equipment or get sued over an accident or injuries caused by your party rental business.

-Not all countries are equal in terms of insurance policies.
-Some of the under-regulated which mean they do not offer insurance coverage to protect business property and equipment.
+Not all countries are equal in terms of insurance policies, and some of the under-regulated countries do not offer insurance coverage to protect business property and equipment.
 So, if your party rental business is located in one of those countries, you need to take the matter into your hands.
 In other words, you need to maintain and protect your equipment and inventory yourself.
-We have already shared some good tips about maintaining your party rental equipment here.
+We have already shared some good tips about keeping your party rental equipment here.

 However, if you are in a developed nation, you have a more prominent chance to get your party rental business insured.
-Unfortunately, despite the greater possibilities, some businesses in developed nations are also facing damages because of the fact – they are not insured.
+Unfortunately, despite the greater possibilities, some companies in developed countries are also facing damages because they are not guaranteed.

 For example, AmTrust Financial estimated that 75% of businesses in the United States are underinsured by 40% or more.